Extent of Soil Erosion

 3) Calculate the indicator’s value by summing up the size of all the affected areas.

-1) The indicator is suitable for interventions covering smaller to medium sized areas where the measurement of individual affected areas is feasible.
+1) Since the data collection is time consuming, the indicator is suitable only for interventions covering smaller to medium sized areas where the measurement of individual affected areas is feasible.

 2) Where possible, the indicator should be used together with the Area of Degraded Land Under Sustainable Management indicator and the Fulfilment of Landscape Management Plans indicator.